 Summary : Spitsbergen is the largest island in Norway’s Svalbard archipelago.
 Attempt a circumnavigation of Spitsbergen with visits to outer lying islands as well.
 The islands of the archipelago are varied, so this is the voyage to choose if you want the complete experience.
 Observe scores of nesting seabirds, lazy walrus lolling on the shores, and of course, the iconic polar bear, roaming the ice edge.
 Spitsbergen also boasts a remarkably diverse landscape, offering the chance to explore everything from jagged mountain peaks to sweeping polar deserts.
 Whales and seabirds will also entertain you during the sailing portions of the expedition, and you may catch a sighting of reindeer or fox when taking Zodiac excursions to shore.
 Tour the magnificent scenery on Zodiac excursions and by foot or with an incredible, optional kayaking experience.

-Please Note: 6/2/2018 is a special Photography Voyage and the itinerary will be less structured to allow ample time for wildlife photography.
+Please Note: 6/2/2018 is a special Photography Voyage (In Search of Polar Bears) and the itinerary will be less structured to allow ample time for wildlife photography.
 Take advantage of photographic expertise on board for tips on technique.

 Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins